 As you can see, its uses are seemingly endless.
 Turmeric calms inflammation by influencing inflammatory enzymes within the body that perpetuate inflammatory conditions.
 So should you incorporate turmeric into your diet, or should you take supplemental curcumin?
 Depending on your particular set of health circumstances, either could be appropriate.
 Some studies have shown that whole turmeric is actually more effective than isolated curcumin, and this lines up with the philosophy of holistic health and nutrition: the whole is more beneficial than the individual parts.
 Turmeric can be used in spice blends, but you can also make turmeric tea, golden turmeric milk, and a variety of other turmeric-centered recipes.

-Cardamom Cardamom is a spice made from a fruit, originating from India and other tropical locations.
-Like many of the other warming spices, it is used in Chinese medicine and Ayurveda, commonly for mouth and throat problems, congestion, and infections--making it a prime spice for the winter season.
+Cardamom is a spice made from a fruit, originating from India and other tropical locations.
+Like many of the other warming spices, it is used in Chinese medicine and Ayurveda, commonly for mouth and throat problems, congestion, and immunity—making it a prime spice for the winter season.
 Cardamom also supports your body's own healthy inflammatory response.
-It also lifts the spirits, which is helpful during the dark winter months when Seasonal Affective Disorder and depression can rise.
-It promotes healthy circulation, lymph and liver function.
+It also lifts the spirits, promotes healthy circulation, lymph and liver function.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease, or sell any product.